-Our results constitute a clear measurement of photoinduced topological defects of the prototypical CDW in LaTe$_3$ on ultrafast time scales.
-We show that at early times the evolution of the highly nonequilibrium state is dominated by vortex strings.
-The observed subdiffusive dynamics is indicative of the strings' restricted mobility, which crucially impacts the system's thermalization and broken ergodicity.
-Our methods as well as the implications of our findings extend well beyond LaTe$_3$, as formation of topological defects is expected to be ubiquitous in symmetry breaking phase transitions under nonequilibrium conditions \cite{Kibble_1976,Zurek1985}.
-Thus, the high resolution XFEL measurements, combined with scaling and data collapse analysis, establish an incisive approach to probe the mesoscopic, out-of-equilibrium behavior of intertwined orders in quantum materials \cite{Ravnik2021}.
+Our x-ray diffuse scattering measurements reveal explicit hallmarks of photoinduced topological defects of the prototypical CDW in LaTe$_3$ on ultrafast time scales.
+We show that shortly after photoexcitation the evolution of the highly nonequilibrium state is subdiffusive, indicating that the dynamics is dominated by the restricted motion of the topological vortex strings, which crucially impacts the system's thermalization and broken ergodicity.
+Our methods, as well as the implications of our findings, extend well beyond LaTe$_3$, as formation of topological defects is expected to be ubiquitous in symmetry breaking phase transitions under nonequilibrium conditions \cite{Kibble_1976,Zurek1985}.
+Thus, the high resolution XFEL measurements, combined with scaling and data collapse analysis, establish an incisive approach to probe the mesoscopic, out-of-equilibrium behaviour of intertwined orders in quantum materials \cite{Ravnik2021}.